vaaniGO/Mail-Messenger-SG/README.md

 3. Concatenate them giving appropriate disclaimer that they are follow up and reply emails and just build onto the original one (original = one with earliest timestamp)
 4. Pass this compact string to the LLM to identify the latest event details

+Notes:
+1. To make this process efficient, we must only begin searching / looping emails after a certain timestamp (current - 1 day) or something.
+Because otherwise, every 60 seconds, ALL emails in the label are fetched and unnecessarily processed again.